blee0730/Tactics-RPG/README.md

 Check Storyboard doc for a more detailed explanation into what my general thoughts are for the direction of the game/story Check Important Lists doc for descriptions of skills/abilities that line up with the Jobs List doc in terms of ability order.
 Jobs list has each ability listed under its job.
+Check Design Notes for character descriptions for art.

 These are open source codes that I am modifiying to work for my interests.
 For the tactics RPG code explanation look https://theliquidfire.com/projects/ for the Visual Novel it is a youtube series/playlist by Stellar Studio.